Ecwid/ecwid-api-docs/includes/_shipping_api.md

 name |  string | Product name
-selectedOptions | Array\<*OrderItemOption*\> | Product options values selected by the customer dimensions | \<*OrderItemDimensions*\> | Product dimensions info
+selectedOptions | Array\<*OrderItemOption*\> | Product options values selected by the customer dimensions | \<*OrderItemDimensions*\> | Product dimensions info quantity |  number | Amount of product items in stock. *This field is omitted for the products with unlimited stock* unlimited | boolean | `true` if the product has unlimited stock inStock | boolean | `true` if the product or any of its variations is in stock (quantity is more than zero) or has unlimited quantity. `false` otherwise. name |  string |  Product title productPrice | number | Product price set by store owner priceInProductList | number |  Product price displayed in a storefront.
+May differ from the *price* value when the product has options and variations and the default variation's price is different from the base product price. **Does not include taxes** wholesalePrices | Array\<*WholesalePrice*\> |  Sorted array of wholesale price tiers (quantity limit and price pairs) compareToPrice |  number | Product's sale price displayed strike-out in the customer frontend *Omitted if empty* isShippingRequired | boolean | `true` if product requires shipping, `false` otherwise url | string |  URL of the product's details page in the store.
+[Learn more](https://developers.ecwid.com/api-documentation/products#q-how-to-get-urls-for-products) created | string | Date and time of the product creation.
+Example: `2014-07-30 10:32:37 +0000` updated |  string | Product last update date/time createTimestamp | number | The date of product creation in UNIX Timestamp format, e.g `1427268654` updateTimestamp | number | Product last update date in UNIX Timestamp format, e.g `1427268654` productClassId |  number | Id of the class (type) that this product belongs to. `0` value means the product is of the default 'General' class.
+See also: [Product types and attributes in Ecwid](http://help.ecwid.com/customer/portal/articles/1167365-product-types-and-attributes) enabled | boolean | `true` if product is enabled, `false` otherwise.
+Disabled products are not displayed in the store front. options | Array\<*ProductOption*\> | A list of the product options.
+Empty (`[]`) if no options are specified for the product. warningLimit | number | The minimum 'warning' amount of the product items in stock, if set.
+When the product quantity reaches this level, the store administrator gets an email notification. fixedShippingRateOnly | boolean | `true` if shipping cost for this product is calculated as *'Fixed rate per item'* (managed under the "Tax and Shipping" section of the product management page in Ecwid Control panel). `false` otherwise.
+With this option on, the `fixedShippingRate` field specifies the shipping cost of the product fixedShippingRate | number |  When `fixedShippingRateOnly` is `true`, this field sets the product fixed shipping cost per item.
+When `fixedShippingRateOnly` is `false`, the value in this field is treated as an extra shipping cost the product adds to the global calculated shipping defaultCombinationId |  number |  Identifier of the default product variation, which is defined by the default values of product options. thumbnailUrl |  string | URL of the product thumbnail displayed on the product list pages.
+Thumbnails size is defined in the store settings.
+Default size of the biggest dimension is 400px. *The original uploaded product image is available in the `originalImageUrl` field.* imageUrl |  string  | URL of the product image resized to fit 1500x1500px. *The original uploaded product image is available in the `originalImageUrl` field.* smallThumbnailUrl | string  | URL of the product thumbnail resized to fit 160x160px. *The original uploaded product image is available in the `originalImageUrl` field.* hdThumbnailUrl | string  | Product HD thumbnail URL resized to fit 800x800px originalImageUrl |  string  | URL of the original not resized product image originalImage | \<*ImageDetails*\> | Details of the product image galleryImages | Array\<*GalleryImage*\> |  List of the product gallery images categoryIds | Array\<*number*\> | List of the categories, which the product belongs to.
+If no categories provided, product will be displayed on the store front page, see `showOnFrontpage` field categories | Array\<*CategoriesInfo*\> | List of the categories, which the product belongs to, with brief details.
+If no categories provided, product belogs to store front page, see `showOnFrontpage` field seoTitle | string | Page title to be displayed in search results on the web.
+Recommended length is under 55 characters seoDescription | string | Page description to be displayed in search results on the web.
+Recommended length is under 160 characters defaultCategoryId | number  | Identifier of the default category of the product favorites | \<*FavoritesStats*\>  | Product favorites stats attributes | Array\<*AttributeValue*\> | Product attributes and their values relatedProducts | \<*RelatedProducts*\>  | Related or "You may also like" products of the product combinations | Array\<*Variation*\> | List of the product variations showOnFrontpage | number | A positive number indicates the position (index) of a product in the store front page – the smaller the number, the higher the product is displayed on a page.
+A negative value means the product is not shown in the store front page

 #### OrderItemOption
 Field | Type |  Description